 All items are completed for each seizure type.
 It is not uncommon for patients to have 2 or more seizure types, and thus 2 or more completed questionnaires.

-Both the patients and caregivers answer the same questions (replace the word “You” with “They” in the above example).
+Both the patients AND caregivers answer the same questions.

 Now consider the health care worker tasked with reviewing and comparing patient versus caregiver item responses.
 Certainly a difficult and time-consuming task.
 Moreover, merely aligning the patient and caregiver responses side-by-side in columns still presents a daunting task that is text-heavy and difficult to quickly comprehend.

 As described in previous blog posts, humans automatically process color and spatial relationships.
 Using this fact, a line drawing was assigned to each item and put in a table.
 Then the cell background color was set based on patient’s response and the text color by the caregiver’s response.
 In both cases, red indicates endorsement.

 As seen in the figure below, this approach makes it immediately obvious which symptoms were endorsed by the patient and caregiver, and where there is a report discrepancy.
 Also note that over time the symptom mapping location is readily learned by staff serving to increase the speed of comprehension.

 In the previous example, the goal was to obtain an accurate and complete understanding of each seizure type.
 Since the patient may have limited insight into their seizure episodes, the other rater provided a mechanism to ensure each seizure is fully characterized.
 Consider a slightly different clinical scenario where the goal is to accurately and fully characterize symptoms, as well as track targeted treatment behaviors and ensure all stakeholders are on the same page.